 Leveraging Generative Design to be a Great Engineer

 Instead of the current practice of defining a CAD model before validation can take place, the engineer spends his time describing the engineering challenge, specifying performance criteria and constraints that define the design and manufacturing goals.
 With generative design, the designer or engineer defines only minimal geometry – connection points, hold out areas, and space claim envelopes, not a complete CAD model.
 The generative design engine, not the engineer then creates all valid CAD model topology options based on the specified constraints, exposing a wide range of potential design options for consideration and trade-off studies that are manufacturing aware.
 Please see this blog post “Do you aspire to be great at CAD, or to be a Great Engineer?” for a detailed discussion on the value of generative design.

 Autodesk Fusion 360 has democratized what has been until now expensive technology available only to the select few that could afford it.
-Now, every engineer or designer has access to all the tools he needs on demand.
-It is no longer a question if one can afford the engineering tools required to get the job done.
+Now, every engineer or designer has access to all the tools he needs on-demand.
+It is no longer a question of whether one can afford the engineering tools required to get the job done.
 Autodesk makes Fusion 360 easily justifiable; it is only a question if one will benefit from the capabilities.
-If so, purchasing Fusion 360 is an easily, affordable transaction on the Autodesk Store, providing access to every stakeholder that can benefit from access to project data and tools.
+If so, purchasing Fusion 360 is an easy, affordable transaction on the Autodesk Store, providing access to every stakeholder that can benefit from access to project data and tools.